MicrosoftDocs/learn/learn-pr/quantum/get-started-qdk/includes/5-create-quanutm-random-number-generator.md

 ## Use Q# to write classical logic

-In general, we don't want to use the quantum computer for everything, since for most things classical computers work just fine.
+In general, we don't want to use the quantum computer for everything, since for many things classical computers work just fine.
 We want to call the quantum computer only when we need to, for example to make some specific typo of calculations, or in this case, to extract pure randomness.
 This is why Q# also can implement classical code just like a normal programming language.